tca2/birdseyevyu/README.md

 ## Installation

-First, install the datavyu softwar; see [here](https://datavyu.org/download.html)
+First, install the datavyu qualitative coding software; see [here](https://datavyu.org/download.html)

 You can install the development version of this package from